 Learning & Performance Objectives

 This seminar is designed for primary care physicians, gastroenterologists, gastrointestinal surgeons and their associates who participate in the care of patients with gastrointestinal and hepatic disorders.
 The course will also be of value to technicians, nurses and physicians who participate in endoscopy, gastrointestinal motility procedures, and pH-monitoring procedures.
-Parts of this activity may also be of benefit to pulmonologists and ear/nose/throat specialists.
+Parts of this activity may also be of benefit to pulmonologists and ear, nose, throat specialists.

 The intended result of this continuing medical education activity is to improve knowledge, competence, performance and patient outcomes in the management of gastroenterological diseases by primary care physicians, gastroenterologists, and ancillary staff involvement in the management of gastroenterological diseases.
 At the completion of this seminar the participant should be able to:

 - Discuss the evaluation and monitoring of management of inflammatory bowel disease (IBD).

-- Recognize new investigative and therapeutic options in the management in functional GI Disorders
+- Recognize the use of pharmacologic management in functional GI disorders.